-See how to make a curtain, either one for a regular window in your home or for a French door window - an easy diy curtain with a curtain rod pocket.
+See how to sew curtains, either one for a regular window in your home or for a French door window - an easy diy curtain with a curtain rod pocket.
 If you can sew a straight line, you can sew curtains.
 It's that simple!

 Also make sure to scroll down for a curtain sewing tips section, see how to measure a window to make a curtain, how to add a bottom rod, curtain pocket sizes chart, and more.